-3.3.1. {LEVEL 3} [Diff Pin] Vdiff and Tdelay\\ complete and
+3.3.1. {LEVEL 3} [Diff Pin] Vdiff and Tdelay complete and reasonable

 For input and I/O pins Vdiff must be defined, non-zero and positive.
-For output and I/O pins Tdelay\typ, Tdelay\min, and Tdelay\max data can be zero, but must be defined.
-Both Vdiff and Tdelay\\ are measured relative to the die pads and must not include additional package delays and offsets.
-Output pins should have NA for Vdiff.
-For input pins Tdelay\typ, Tdelay\min, and Tdelay\max must be NA.
+For c and I/O pins Tdelay_typ, Tdelay_min, and Tdelay_max data can be zero, but be defined.
+Both Vdiff and Tdelay are measured relative to the die pads must not include additional package delays and offsets.
+Output pins shoulc NA for Vdiff.
+For input pins Tdelay_typ, Tdelay_min, and Tdelay_max must k